 - Dodge by Braking: Yuichi's signature move, which wins him several dogfights.
 Also the signature move of The Teacher, which turns out to be a plot point.

-- Downer Ending: The protagonist is ultimately unable to defeat his "father" / original clone, The Teacher, so the cycle continues.
+- Downer Ending: The protagonist is ultimately unable to defeat his "father" / genetic-original, The Teacher, so the cycle continues.

 - Drives Like Crazy: Kusanagi, apparently.
 No big deal is made out of it, but she drives very fast on a narrow twisty road built on a cliff side.
 (American viewers will think she drives extremely fast, astute American viewers will realize it's a metric speedometer.)

 - Engrish: The quality of English dialogue in the Japanese version of the film ranges from "Surprisingly Good English" to "passable but thickly accented" to "LAWL".